Anúncios

 When Do W-2 Forms Come Out in 2024?

-Employers are required by the IRS to send out W-2 forms by January 31st each year.
-This deadline ensures that employees have enough time to file their taxes before the April 15th deadline.
-If January 31st falls on a weekend or holiday, the deadline shifts to the next business day.
+Employers are mandated by the IRS to send out W-2 forms by January 31st of each year.
+This deadline is in place to ensure that employees have ample time to prepare and file their tax returns before the April 15th filing deadline.
+If January 31st falls on a weekend or holiday, the deadline typically moves to the next business day.
+In most cases, you should expect to receive your W-2 by the first week of February.
+However, several factors—such as postal delays, changes in your mailing address, or errors in the form—can sometimes cause a delay.

 When Should You Receive Your W-2?